 To find additional information about diabetes visit:

 - Palmetto Health BMI (Body Mass Index) chart

 - American Diabetes Association

 - Centers for Disease Control Diabetes information

 - Diabetes Initiative of South Carolina

-If you or someone you know has any of these symptoms, call 803-296-2273 or e-mail for more information and learn if you meet eligibility requirements for a free diabetes screening.
+If you or someone you know has any of these symptoms, call 803-296-CARE (2273) or email for more information and learn if you meet eligibility requirements for a free diabetes screening.